toon-format/toon/docs/reference/efficiency-formalization.md

 ## Conclusion

 The formal mathematical comparison between TOON and JSON demonstrates that **TOON successfully achieves its design goal of minimizing tokenization overhead** through structural optimization.

-### Key Findings

-1. **Tabular arrays** represent TOON's optimal use case, with efficiency gains scaling linearly with both row count and field count.

-2. **Simple and primitive arrays** show consistent byte reduction, with savings proportional to the number of elements.

-3. **Nested objects** benefit from reduced overhead, though efficiency decreases with depth due to indentation costs.

-4. **Arrays of arrays** are the only structure where TOON is less efficient than JSON, due to TOON's explicit list markers and array length declarations.

-### Practical Implications

 Since UTF-8 byte length serves as the base unit for tokenization, the reduction in $L_{\text{toon}}$ directly correlates to a decrease in token count.
 Therefore, excluding the "arrays of arrays" edge case, **TOON provides an objective improvement in the economic efficiency of AI systems** by lowering inference and serialization costs.